Why choose CDA Clinics?

-The initial consultation with a CDA Doctor will comprise of:
+The initial consultation with a CDA Doctor or Nurse will comprise of:

 Follow up consults are made 6 weeks after the initial consult and 3 monthly ongoing or more frequently in clinical indicated or patient requested.